 To that end, we have tried to identify the places in Arkansas that are safe, affordable, and have plenty of things to keep you busy well into retirement.

 What did we find after pouring through all the data?
 Let’s just say we hope folks in Batesville don’t mind us spreading the word.

-To create our list of the best places in Arkansas to retire, we first used Census data to find all places in the Natural State with a population of at least 5,000 that aren’t townships.
+To create our list of the best places in Arkansas to retire, we first used Census data to find all places in the Natural State — 538 cities and towns.